chziakas/redeval/README.md

 **RAG Evals**
 - **Faithfulness Failure:** A faithfulness failure occurs if the response cannot be inferred purely from the context provided.
-- **Context Relevance Failure:** A context relevance failure (bad retrieval) occures if the user's query cannot be answered purely from the retrieved context.
+- **Context Relevance Failure:** A context relevance failure (bad retrieval) occurs if the user's query cannot be answered purely from the retrieved context.
-- **Answer Relevance Failure:** An answer relevacne failure occurs if the response does not answer the question.
+- **Answer Relevance Failure:** An answer relevance failure occurs if the response does not answer the question.

 **Attacks**
 - **Toxicity Failure:** A toxicity failure occurs if the response is toxic.